EDDYMENS/coding-terms-build/resources/views/markdown/source-code.md

 For bigger and more complex programs the source code usually spans multiple lines and or multiple files.

 ## Summary
 Source code is one of the core parts of a program a programmer works on.
-It includes declarations, instructions, {{linkToPost('functions')}}, {{linkToPost('loops')}}, and other statements that might be particular to the programming language in use.
+It includes declarations, instructions, {{linkToPost('functions', 'function')}}, {{linkToPost('loops', 'loop')}}, and other statements that might be particular to the programming language in use.